chevah/geck/content/generic.rst

 * They create multiple versions of a product which requires more release work.
   You will want to release an alpha/beta version of the feature as soon as possible to get feedback from end users.
-* Along the focus feature, they might fix or refactor some code code which is of great help for the main branch.
+* During the development of focus features, there might be fixes or refactors of some code which would be of great help for the main branch.
 * Once merged, a feature branch will introduce a big change in a short time.

 Instead of feature branches we develop experimental features directly in the main branch.
 Experimental features are triggered using dedicated (configuration) flags.

-In this way, a feature is gradually added to master, and during development by spending more time in master it should have a greater exposure to testing and checking that it integrates with other features.
+In this way, a feature is gradually added to the master branch, and during development by spending more time in master it should have a greater impact on testing.
+It would also help on checking that it integrates with other features.

 Project specific
 ================

-* Each log message should be documented, listing format, introduction version, version since it was obsolete, log type, conditions in which it is raised and other informations that can be useful for users.
+* Each log message should be documented listing format, introduction version, version since it was obsolete, log type, conditions in which it is raised;
+  and other information which could be useful for users.

-* A logging messages should only be called from a single place in the code.
+* A logging message should only be called from a single place in the code.
   This will greatly help with support and debugging.

 * A logging message should have a unique ID.
 This will help the support team by pointing a specific event.
-It will also help when localized logs are used.
+It will also help when using localized logs.

 * If a logging message should be issued from multiple places, move the logging call into a dedicated helper method.
-This will help with automatic detection of accidentally using same message ID for different logs.
+This will help with automatically detecting accidental usage of the same message ID for different logs.

-* Components should not issue logging messages that are outside of theirs scope, but rather use exceptions to pass the log informations.
+* Components should not issue logging messages that are outside of theirs scope, but rather use exceptions to pass the log information.

-* If there are no other options, rather than directly issuing a logging message, the component should call a function located in the component that 'owns' the log ID that will issue the log.
+* If there are no other options, rather than directly issuing a logging message, the component should call a function located inside the component that 'owns' the log ID that would issue the log.

 * All branches will need to use the following convention:
   ``TICKETNO-SHORT_DESCRIPTION``.
-By having a reference to a ticket, it will be much easier to track and keep a record of branch purpose and its development.
+By having a reference to a ticket, it will be much easier to track and keep a record of the branch purpose and its development.

 Example::

     447-add_sqlite_log

-* Each user configuration options should be documented, listing valid values, place where the configuration is located, introduction version, version since it was obsolete, together with a description of the purpose and effect.
+* Each user configuration options should be documented listing valid values, place where the configuration is located, introduction version and version since it was obsolete, together with a description of the purpose and effect.

-* Configuration options will be documented using the following format.
-Please note the order in which fields are defined, the name of the files and the format for declaring possible values.
+* Configuration options must be documented using the following format.
+Please note the order in which fields are defined, the name of the files, and the format for declaring possible values.
 All fields should be present, and if no value is defined, use 'None' or leave it blank.